watermint/toolbox/docs/commands/dropbox-team-group-member-delete.md

 # dropbox team group member delete

-Delete a member from the group (Irreversible operation)
+Remove a specific member from a group while preserving their other group memberships (Irreversible operation)

+Removes an individual member from a single group without affecting their membership in other groups.
+Use for targeted permission adjustments or when members change departments.
+The removal takes effect immediately, revoking any inherited permissions from that group.

 # Security